 If you have a problem with a crew member, you can try speaking to the conductor about it (the conductor is in charge of the train).
 Otherwise, your best bet is to make some notes, save them, and then report the problem to Amtrak's customer service.

 Expect a Decent Dining Experience

 My experience is that the service and food on Amtrak dining cars have both improved dramatically in recent years.
-If you go in the diner expecting a 5-star dining experience, you will be disappointed and will spoil for yourself what could otherwise be a uniquely enjoyable experience.
-Dining while rolling past scenery and other views you'd almost never otherwise see, and, of course, meeting new people you wouldn't otherwise meet.
+However, if you go in the diner expecting a 5-star dining experience, you'll probably be disappointed and will spoil for yourself what could otherwise be a uniquely enjoyable experience—dining while rolling past scenery and other views you'd almost never otherwise see.
+Plus, of course, meeting new people you wouldn't otherwise meet.

 If you figure that the food is almost on a par with, say, Cheddar's or Hard Rock Cafe, then you'll probably be pleased with what you get.
-Amtrak has been making an effort to feature more regional cuisine (like quite delicious barbequed ribs on their routes serving Texas), and their desserts are usually spectacular.
-The portions are substantial, so be forewarned.
+Amtrak has been making an effort to feature more regional cuisine, and their desserts are usually spectacular.
+The portions are usually substantial, so be forewarned.

 I've found that 99.9% of the time, every member of Amtrak's diner crew tries hard to please.
 Sometimes that's difficult, especially if an unexpected number of customers flood into the diner, or if there's some kind of equipment failure, or if they run out of some food items (as sometimes happens).
 Service may get sluggish, but just about never because your dining car attendant is neglecting his or her job.

 Take things in stride.
 Share experiences with the other passengers seated at your table.
 Enjoy the food at a leisurely pace, and enjoy the passing scenery.
 You'll almost surely have a dining car meal that will add to a memorable overall experience.
 And be sure to leave a tip.